ViaVersion/ViaFabricPlus/README.md

 **ViaFabricPlus** is a Minecraft mod for [Fabric](https://fabricmc.net/) that builds on the [ViaVersion plugin](https://github.com/ViaVersion/ViaVersion).
-It lets you connect to servers from almost every Minecraft version while fixing issues that the original project couldn’t.
+It lets you connect to servers from almost every Minecraft version while fixing issues that the original project couldn't.

 These fixes make older servers feel much closer to how they originally played, with improvements to movement, block and entity interactions, graphics, and more.
-In short, it recreates the classic Minecraft experience on today’s client.
+In short, it recreates the classic Minecraft experience on today's client.

 ## Important to know